-Ever since Daniel Pink’s “Drive” (and decades of scientific studies) it is clear: Agile people are driven by mastery, autonomy, and purpose.
+Ever since Daniel Pink’s “Drive” (and decades of scientific studies), it is clear: Agile people are driven by mastery, autonomy, and purpose.
 Meaningful reward and appreciation for them comes in forms of pride in achievement, social contacts, interesting work, new challenges, growth opportunities, and self-fulfillment.

-The way to take the topic of money off the table is by paying employees fairly and competitively, but then doing whatever it takes to get them to forget about pay.
+The way to take the topic of money off the table is by paying employees fairly and competitively, and then doing whatever it takes to get them to forget about pay.
 This includes having open and honest communication about pay, and matching compensation with adequate non-monetary reward and recognition.

 Here are some guidelines to help rethink a total compensation approach: